This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A Foley catheter is a tube put into your bladder to drain urine into a bag.
 Keep the bag below your waist.
 This will prevent urine from flowing back into your bladder and causing an infection or other problems.
 Also, keep the tube free of kinks so the urine will drain properly.
 Do not pull on the catheter.
 This can cause pain and bleeding, and may cause the catheter to come out.

-- You may bleed more than expected or get an infection.
+You may bleed more than expected or get an infection.
 Your esophagus or other organs may be damaged during surgery.
+You may develop a life-threatening blood clot.
 The gastric band may break, cause a scar, or erode the stomach tissue.
-The internal staple line could break down.
+The internal staples could break down.
 Stomach liquid may leak into your abdomen.
 You may develop gallstones.
 You may lose weight and then gain it back.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.